waveform80/picamera/docs/deprecated.rst

 Annotation background color
 ---------------------------

-In release 1.10, the :attr:`~picamera.camera.PiCamera.annotate_background`
-attribute was enhanced to support setting the background color of annotation text.
+In release 1.10, the :attr:`~PiCamera.annotate_background` attribute was enhanced to support setting the background color of annotation text.
 Older versions of picamera treated this attribute as a bool (``False`` for no background, ``True`` to draw a black background).

-In order to provide the new functionality while maintaining a certain amount of backward compatibility, the new attribute accepts ``None`` for no background and a :class:`~picamera.color.Color` instance for a custom background color.
-It is worth noting that the truth values of ``None`` and ``False`` are equivalent, as are the truth values of a :class:`~picamera.color.Color` instance and ``True``.
+In order to provide the new functionality while maintaining a certain amount of backward compatibility, the new attribute accepts ``None`` for no background and a :class:`Color` instance for a custom background color.
+It is worth noting that the truth values of ``None`` and ``False`` are equivalent, as are the truth values of a :class:`Color` instance and ``True``.
 Hence, naive tests against the attribute value will continue to work.

 The following example illustrates the deprecated behaviour of setting the attribute as a boolean::